One player boasts the nickname and another player shares the record, but who really is the King of the Crucible?

-Their feats are by no way being called into question here, but just for a bit of fun let’s also consider the biggest stars’ overall record at the spiritual home of the sport.
+So, just for a bit of fun, let’s also consider the overall record of all the most notable competitors at the home of the sport.

-The ultimate glory years of Hendry and Davis were packed somewhat neatly together, but other notable competitors have enjoyed stretches of success in Sheffield, so will the pair still come out on top over those who have enjoyed consistency across a longer time?
+The ultimate glory years of Hendry and Davis were packed somewhat neatly together, but others like O’Sullivan have enjoyed longer stretches of success in Sheffield.

 An appearance in the last 32 – or last 24 in 1980 and 1981 – will earn a player one point on this scoreboard.